Bayard & Holmes

 As we have not avoided the first error, let us not rush heedlessly into the embraces of the last, and thus add foreign bondage to our other misfortunes.
 Let every man keep his eyes and ears open, for he may see strange sights and hear strange sounds before we get our present fearful and lamentable difficulties adjusted.

 So often people dismiss our founding fathers by saying the world is different, and they could not foresee the issues we deal with today.
 On the contrary, the issues are exactly the same.
-We are a sectioned nation, defining ourselves as Red States and Blue States, urban and rural, and still, in some places, North and South.
-Political forces shamelessly push racist ideologies, exploiting our superficial differences for their own agendas.
+We are a sectioned nation, defining ourselves as Red States and Blue States, Republicans and Democrats, urban and rural, and still, in some places, North and South.
+Political forces shamelessly push ideologies that exploit our basest emotions and most superficial differences for their own agendas.

 We are a partisan nation, reduced to only two real choices with large segments of our population supporting anything their own party does, and ascribing everything the opposing party does to evil motives.
 And we are a nation in foreign bondage, spending far more than we have at every turn, and turning to countries that would love to see us fail to cover our excesses, thus giving them power over our weakness.
 Washington was spot on in his Farewell Address, and every bit as relevant today as he was at the dawn of the Civil War and at the birth of the United States of America.